-A Question – The First Step in Bartering
+The First Step in the Art of Bartering

 Last weekend, we ran into our friend Cindy in the grocery store.
 In the course of conversation, she asked if we needed any roosters.
 As a matter of fact, I did.
 The last one we have is a geriatric old soul, and is no longer good for breeding.
 Considering we want to raise our own chicks (to save us the money it costs to order them), I have to have at least one viable rooster.
 Cindy promised to call us and let us know a good time to go look.

 When she called on Monday, (the day of the fun Country Directions), part of the phone conversation involved hunting.
 I asked her if she had ever eaten home canned deer or pork, and she said ‘no’.
-I saw a possible bartering opportunity and asked her if she would be willing to trade a jar of pork and a jar of deer for the two roosters.
+That answer was the perfect opening for the art of bartering.
+I asked her if she would be willing to trade a jar of pork and a jar of deer for the two roosters.
 She agreed, and a bartering session was done.

 I am sure you have often heard the term, “butter and egg money”.
 This is probably one of the most familiar practices in the art of bartering.
 It is based on the time when general stores couldn’t get fresh produce, dairy items and meats shipped in on a daily basis.
 Most proprietor’s relied on the neighboring farmers to supply those items.
 In the process, they either paid the farmer a set sum, (and then added a little to the top in order to sell at a profit), they deducted the amount from the farmer’s tab, or swapped something of equal value.

 The art of bartering is almost lost.
-With the onset of ready cash and credit, most stores don’t offer to barter any longer.
+With the onset of ready cash, debit and credit ards, most stores don’t offer to barter any longer.
 With the shipping industry, a grocery store manager can order eggs today to be delivered either the same afternoon or the next morning.
 And with the federal laws, rules and regulations, they couldn’t buy fresh farm eggs or raw milk (or the products made from it) even if they wanted to.

 Revival of the Lost Art of Bartering

-But for frugal people, the bartering system is being revived.
+With frugal people, the bartering system is being revived.
 I have used it many times.
 Our neighbor is constantly coming home with something for which he has traded something else.
-Now, HE is a master barterer, and from what we can tell, he always comes out ahead of the game.
+Now, HE is a master in the art of bartering, and from what we can tell, he always comes out ahead of the game.
 Some items he has bartered for he ended up selling for cash.

 Rules for Bartering

-In order to learn to barter, you need to keep in mind some basic rules.
+In order to learn the art of bartering, you need to keep in mind some basic rules.
 The first is to determine what you want, and what a fair market value would be.
 In the case of the roosters, each one I bartered for would probably sell for about $15 each, if not more.
 I sell my quart canned goods for $10 each, and my ½ pints for $4.00.
 I swapped Cindy two quarts of canned meat and two ½ pints of jelly.
 My end of it totaled $28.00.
 Hers was $30.